 - Powdered sugar for dusting

-- In a heavy bottomed pot heat approximately 5 inches of vegetable oil to 350°F.
+- In a heavy bottomed pot heat approximately 5 inches of vegetable oil to 350°-360F.

-- In a medium-size mixing bowl, sift together the self-rising flour, sugar, ground cinnamon, nutmeg or allspice and ginger.
+- In a medium-size mixing bowl, sift together the self-rising flour, sugar, ground cinnamon, allspice, nutmeg and ginger.

 - Add the melted butter, buttermilk, beaten eggs and vanilla.
 Mix well.